tpcybersec/TP-BCF/README.md

 _A temporary dictionary for storing intermediate values or results during rule execution_

 ---
+### fromTool
+_Define the tool name from which the request was sent.
+It is used in the Request/ Response configuration of ProcessMessage.
+The value of fromTool can be: Scanner, Proxy, Intruder, Repeater, Extender_

+---
 ### O
 _A list for storing temporary results of expressions or calculations in each processing step_